holographxyz/holograph-protocol/README.md

 1. Install dependencies with `yarn install`.
 1. Initialize the project with `yarn run init` _(this will copy sample environment configs)_.

 ### Building

-All smart contracts source code is located in the `src` directory.
+When the project is built, the code in the `src` folder gets written to the `contracts` folder.
+The files in the `contracts` folder are the "real" files that are used for testing and code verification on all the scanners.

-Files from the `src` directory are automatically transpiled into the `contracts` directory each time that **hardhat** compiles the contracts.
+Again, files from the `src` directory are automatically transpiled into the `contracts` directory each time that **hardhat** compiles the contracts.

-To manually run just the build task use `yarn run build`.

 ### Compiling, Testing, and Deploying (Locally)